anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   origin authentication to the certification request may be delegated to the protocol used for certificate management.

-* Solution options of proof of identity: The certification request should be bound to an existing authenticated credential (here, IDevID) to enable a proof of identity and, based on it, an authorization of the certification request.
+* Solution options for proof of identity: The certification request should be bound to an existing authenticated credential (here, IDevID) to enable a proof of identity and, based on it, an authorization of the certification request.
   The binding may be achieved through security options in an